nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * `TagContainsKeywordsPredicate`: checks if the tag of student contains any word in the given keywords.
   Partial search is supported. e.g. `beginner` will match `beginners`.

-The following activity diagrams summarises what happens when a user executes the `search` command to search for students with different filters.
+The following activity diagrams summarizes what happens when a user executes the `search` command to search for students with different filters.

 ![SearchActivityDiagram](images/SearchActivityDiagram.png)